okaydouglas/sauna/README.md

 # sauna

-This is the overarching controller for the home automation setup.
+The overarching controller for the home automation setup.

 ## Management